yayner2002/myPortfolio/README.md

-# Portfolio: setup and mobile version skeleton
+# Portfolio: setup the desktop version

-> Setup a Portfolio: setup and mobile version skeleton.
+> Desktop version of the portfolio and mobile version.

 ## Built With